AtsushiTanimoto/XClumpy/README.md

 </p>

 4. `atable{xclumpy_v01_RL.fits}`
    This component represents fluorescence lines from the clumpy torus based on the XClumpy model.
-The hydrogen column density along the equatorial plane, torus angular width, inclination, photon index, cutoff energy, and normalization must be linked to those of the reflection continuum.
+The hydrogen column density along the equatorial plane, torus angular width, inclination angle, photon index, cutoff energy, and normalization must be linked to those of the reflection continuum.

 ## Parameters